haqqman/engineering-handbook/quality-code.md

 ---

+## Ensuring Compliance with Standards

+### AI-Generated Code Review
+To ensure that AI-generated code complies with established coding standards and best practices:

+- **Run Automated Checks:** Use linters like ESLint or Prettier to enforce coding standards.
+- **Perform Manual Reviews:** Verify code output for logical correctness and alignment with project guidelines.
+- **Test Outputs Thoroughly:** Validate AI-generated code through rigorous testing to ensure functionality.

+---

+## Managing Comments and Dead Code

+### Stripping Irrelevant Comments
+Comments should provide value, offering insights or clarifications that improve understanding.
+Remove any irrelevant or redundant comments, as they clutter the codebase and reduce readability.

+### Handling Obsolete Code
+To keep the codebase clean and maintainable:

+- **Identify Dead Code:** Use tools to detect unused or obsolete code segments.
+- **Remove Immediately:** Eliminate code that is no longer relevant to prevent confusion.
+- **Archive Strategically:** Stash dead code in a dedicated folder or file for reference if needed in the future.

+---

 ## Metrics for Measuring Code Quality

 You can’t improve what you can’t measure.
 These metrics help ensure your code meets high-quality standards: